Expert Wrongful Death Attorneys Seattle

 How a Wrongful Death Claim Works

-There is a statute of limitations in the state of Washington that requires you to begin the lawsuit within three years of the wrongful death.
-If you wait longer than this, you can no longer seek damages for the death.
+There is a statute of limitations in the State of Washington that requires you to begin the lawsuit within three years of the wrongful death or fatal accident.
+If you wait longer than this, you can no longer seek damages for death.
 If you file the lawsuit properly then the case will enter the “discovery” phase, where both sides will work to strengthen their respective cases and better understand the arguments coming from the opposing side.

-How can Premier Law Group help you?
+How Premier Law Group Will Help You Win